lchenri/Jogo-POO/README.md

 ## Instruções de jogo:
 - Use as teclas 'W'/'A'/'S'/'D' para mover o bloco.
-- Para finalizar a execução do programa, use a tecla 'ESC'.
+- Para finalizar a execução do programa, use a tecla ' ESC '.